-In the mid-1980s, Nelson began self-publishing his research findings in a book called Adept Alchemy.
-Nelson appears to be the only person who has found and documented this body of lost research — at least in the English-language — since the 1930s.
+In the mid-1980s, Nelson began publishing his research findings, first in a photocopied version and later on his Web site in a collection called Adept Alchemy.
+Nelson appears to be the only person who has found and documented this body of lost research — at least in the English language — since the 1930s.

 In August 2015, one of my editors was checking facts and brought Fontani's book, Lost Elements, to my attention.
 I was surprised to learn that Lost Elements broadly (but superficially) discussed most of the transmutation experiments that took place in the 1910s and 1920s.
 I assumed that Fontani, Costa and Orna had performed their own research, analysis, and writing.
 The book is well-written and appears to be a scholarly reference.

 I noticed that some of the facts in the Fontani-Costa-Orna book conflicted with facts I obtained from my own investigation.
 I began to check references that the authors had cited.
-Rather quickly, I ascertained that Fontani, Costa and Orna apparently had not performed their own research, analysis or writing for that section of their book.
+Rather quickly, I began to suspect that Fontani, Costa and Orna had not performed their own research, analysis or writing for that section of their book.

-The structure of the Fontani-Costa-Orna "Modern Alchemy" section not only mirrors the scope of coverage in Nelson's book, it also duplicates, without attribution, many complete sentences and paragraphs; some with tiny changes and others verbatim duplications without attribution.
-The authors knew of Nelson's book.
+The structure of the Fontani-Costa-Orna "Modern Alchemy" section not only mirrors the scope of coverage in Nelson's research but also duplicates, without attribution, many complete sentences and paragraphs, some with tiny changes and others verbatim duplications without attribution.
+The authors knew of Nelson's research.
 In their "Modern Alchemy" section, they provide more than 100 references to sources.
-Yet despite directly copying an abundance of Nelson's text without attribution, they cite Nelson's 1998 book as one of their sources.
-They also list his book in their bibliography, and they say nothing more about Nelson.
+Yet despite directly copying a great deal of Nelson's text without attribution, they cite Nelson's 1998 research as one of their sources.
+They also list his Web site in their bibliography, and they say nothing more about Nelson.